Vamsi404/mnist-gan-image-generator/README.md

-Here's a concise and engaging README for your GitHub repository:

----

 # MNIST GAN Image Generator

 This repository contains a Generative Adversarial Network (GAN) implemented in TensorFlow and Keras to generate realistic handwritten digits similar to the MNIST dataset.